DECODEproject/whitepaper/conceptual_framework.md

-The model for ABCs in DECODE is based on Idemix [@CamenischL01; @IBM_Idemix], since the DECODE implementation requires multiple verifications of non-identifying credentials to be unlinkable.
+The proposed model for ABCs in DECODE is based on Idemix [@CamenischL01; @IBM_Idemix], since the DECODE implementation requires multiple verifications of non-identifying credentials to be unlinkable.
 A tested implementation of ABCs is IRMA by the Privacy by Design Foundation (https://privacybydesign.foundation/en/, https://credentials.github.io/).
 Credentials can be part of a claim.